State of Kedah Star of Valour

 The State of Kedah Star of Valour (Bahasa Melayu: Bintang Keberanian Negeri Kedah) is the supreme honorific war decoration of the Sultanate of Kedah.

-It is the Kedahan equivilant of the Victoria Cross (military recipients) and the George Cross (civilian recipients).
+It is the Kedahan equivalent of the Victoria Cross (military recipients) and the George Cross (civilian recipients).

 History

 It was founded by Sultan Badlishah of Kedah on 30 October 1952.

 Recipients

 It is as a reward for acts of supreme valour performed by the military or civilians (in uniformed organizations or not) in circumstances of extreme danger during peacetime or war.
 There should be at least two witnesses to a candidate's deed.
 This award may be conferred posthumously.

 Classes

 It is awarded in one class: